HarshithaBR/harshithabr.github.io/content/authors/admin/_index.md

 Hi There! :)

-I am currently pursuing Master's in Computer Science student at University of Southern California, LA.
-I am working with Prof. Daniel Seita at SLURM Lab, USC.
-My research interests include robotics, robotic perception, assistive and caregiving robotics.
+I am a first year PhD student, advised by Professor Jesse Thomasan at University of Southern California, LA.
+I am interested in building robots that interact with humans and effectively collaborate and assist humans.

-I am keen on pursuing a PhD following my Master's, where i would like to work in areas of Robot Manipulation in contact rich scenaros, and Assistive Robotics.
+Previously, during my MSCS at USC, I was a research assistant with Prof Shri Narayanan at the SAIL Lab and at SLURM Lab with Prof Daniel Seita on robotic manipulation.
+During my time at Indian Institute of Science(IISc), Bangalore, India; I worked as a research assistant with Prof Pradipta Biswas at I3D Labs.

 ---